google/fplutil/docs/src/tools/android_ndk_perf.md

 In order to use this tool, all [prerequisites](@ref fplutil_prerequisites) should be installed.

+**NOTE:** At the moment perfhost binaries are only provided for Linux and OSX.
+Windows is not yet supported!

 # Sampling vs. Intrusive Profiling    {#android_ndk_perf_sampling}

 [Linux Perf][] is a sampling profiler that by default will sample the